OctopusDeploy/docs/docs/packaging-applications/build-servers/bitbucket-pipelines/index.md

 - Running unit tests.
 - Creating packages for deployment.

-Octopus Deploy will be used to take those packages and to push them to development, test and production environments.
+Octopus Deploy will be used to take those packages and to push them to development, test, and production environments.

 Octopus Deploy can be integrated with BitBucket Pipelines in two ways: